krother/machine_learning/supervised/random_forests/README.rst

 Random Forests
 ==============

-**Random Forests are models combining many Decsion Trees.
+**Random Forests are models combining many Decision Trees.
 They use the bagging strategy.**

 Bagging vs Boosting
 -------------------